-Risk Protection Orders in Hillsborough County, FL
+Risk Protection Orders in Hillsborough County

 Contact an attorney at the Sammis Law Firm if you were served with a petition for a risk protection order in Hillsborough County and the surrounding areas in the greater Tampa Bay area.

 Our offices are conveniently located in downtown Tampa, just a few blocks from the courthouse.
 We have a second office in New Port Richey, right across from the West Pasco County Judicial Center courthouse.

-Call us for a free consultation to discuss the newest type of protective order known as the risk protection order.
+Contact us for a free consultation to discuss the newest type of protective order known as the risk protection order.

 The provisions of this new statute are vague and overbroad.
 We can help you raise the proper challenges to the constitutionality of the statute both on its face and as applied to the particular facts of your case.